 Habitat and Ecology

-It is a montane forest species; it is not known whether or not it can persist in altered habitats.
+It is a montane forest species, and it is not known whether or not it can persist in altered habitats.
 It breeds by direct development.

 Agriculture, both crops and livestock, as well as logging, mining, and infrastructure development for human settlement are major threats to the species’ habitat.
-Agricultural pollution is also a threat.
+Agricultural contamination is also a threat.

-Its range overlaps with Parque Nacional Sumaco Napo-Galeras, Parque Nacional Llanganates, Parque Nacional Sangay, Reserva Ecológica Cayambe-Coca, and Reserva Ecológica Antisana.
+This species' range overlaps with Parque Nacional Sumaco Napo-Galeras, Parque Nacional Llanganates, Parque Nacional Sangay, Reserva Ecológica Cayambe-Coca, and Reserva Ecológica Antisana.
+It is not known from any protected areas in Colombia.

 Red List Status